tluyben/iOS.API.On.Droid/README.md

 I'm not continuing this project.
 If someone is interested, just drop me a note.

+I relased it because I myself find it annoying when companies or projects stop, the code usually just disappears.
+Maybe someone can use something and if not, then it'll just 'be'.

 # Documentation

 I do not know what needs to be changed for newer versions of iOS; for older versions of iOS however, all that is required should be adding the MainActivity to the Activity classes and recompile.